LaunchCodeEducation/java-web-dev-curriculum/content/control-flow-and-collections/studio/_index.md

 ## Some Items to Ponder Before Starting

+1. Within the `control-flow-and-collections` directory in `java-web-dev-projects`, create a new directory called `studio`.
+Within the `studio` directory, create a new IntelliJ project called `counting-characters` for working on this task.
 1. There are multiple ways to approach this task, but one way involves the following steps:

-   a.
-Loop through the string one character at a time,
+   1. Loop through the string one character at a time,
-   b.
-Store and/or update the count for a given character using an appropriate
+   1. Store and/or update the count for a given character using an appropriate data structure.
-      data structure.
-   c.
-Loop through the data structure to print the results (one character and its
-      count per line).
+   1. Loop through the data structure to print the results (one character and its count per line).

 1. Which type of data structure (`ArrayList`, `HashMap`, or `Array`)